prakash0702/quiz-repo/README.md

-# Code is in master branch
+# Check master branch

-# check master branch
+ Code in the master branch so please change the branch